The Christmas House…

 Tomas reached out to rest his hand against gently against the wall in thanks.
 “Yeah, I think it is.”

-Tomas sat back against the deliciously soft cushions.
-He thought his stomach might burst if he tried to fit any more in…he couldn’t remember the last time he’d been able to eat until he was full.
+Tomas sat back against the deliciously soft cushions and let out a contented sigh.
+He thought his stomach might burst if he tried to fit any more in… he couldn’t remember the last time he’d been able to eat until he was full.
 Amerla sat on the opposite end of the couch, one hand toying with a loose thread on the quilt that had been left there.

 “Tomorrow… ” she began speaking, then fell silent.